U.S. prosecutor drops appeal to extend Turkish banker's sentence: Anadolu

 Erdogan also said last month that he had discussed the case of Halkbank with U.S. President Donald Trump, saying the talks were on a “positive path”.
 He said, without elaborating, that Trump had told him “he would instruct the relevant ministers immediately” regarding the case.

+“It is good news that the U.S. prosecutor’s office is not appealing to have the sentence prolonged or extended – it’s a sign of improving relations between Turkey and the U.S.,” said SEB’s Per Hammarlund.

+Tensions between the NATO allies accelerated a lira sell-off this year, although the currency’s performance has improved in tandem with diplomatic ties.

-Strained ties between Ankara and Washington began to improve after U.S. pastor Andrew Brunson, who was on trial over terror-related charges in Turkey, was released last month.
+Relations between Ankara and Washington began to improve after U.S. pastor Andrew Brunson, who was on trial over terror-related charges in Turkey, was released in October.